Wordscapes Meets Tower Defense… With Cats

 Words That Start With...

 Whereas Wordscapes and Word Cookies are untimed and more relaxing, Kitty Letter has more of an arcade style adrenaline about it.
 An army of cats from across the lane march steadily toward your home.
 Your only defense is to send your own kitty soldiers to meet them on the battlefield.
+Instead of finding specific Wordscapes answers to pass a level, you must defend your home against your feline foes.

 Each troop of attacking kitties from the other side has a letter tile above them.
 When you form a word to send your own cats into battle, the first letter of that word floats above that group.
 You must match the letter of the opposing kittens to defeat them.
 If the opposing cats reach your home, you take damage.
 And when the health meter of your home completely depletes, you lose.